-Sharesies now allow their users to invest in individual companies listed on the NZX, New Zealand’s sharemarket.
-Going by the spectacular job Sharesies have done in making funds more accessible to Kiwis, this is sure to generate increased interest in investing in individual companies.
+In July 2019, Sharesies started allowing their users to invest in individual companies listed on the NZX, New Zealand’s sharemarket.
+Sharesies have already done a spectacular job in making funds more accessible to Kiwis, and now this has generated increased interest in investing in individual companies.
 So what are the pros and cons of investing in individual companies compared to investing in funds?

 For this comparison, we’ll be looking at investing in the fund “NZ Top 50 ETF” (a fund invested in the 50 largest companies on the NZ sharemarket), versus investing in individual companies listed on the NZX.